Pie postulatio voluntatis

-Pie postulatio voluntatis (The Most Pious Request) is a papal bull issued on 15 February 1113 by Pope Paschal II, in which the Pope formally recognized the establishment of the Knights Hospitaller and confirmed its independence and sovereignty.
+Pie postulatio voluntatis (The Most Pious Request) is a papal bull issued on 15 February 1113 by Pope Paschal II, in which the Pope formally recognized the establishment of the Knights Hospitaller and confirmed their independence and sovereignty.
 Today, the document is preserved at the National Library of Malta in Valletta, Malta.

 Background

 The origins of the Knights Hospitaller go back to around 1048, when the Fatimid Caliph Al-Mustansir Billah gave permission to merchants from the Republic of Amalfi to build a hospital in Jerusalem.
 The community which ran the hospital became independent during the First Crusade in around 1099, under the leadership of Grand Master Blessed Gerard.

 The bull

 Pope Paschal II granted the bull to the Blessed Gerard on 15 February 1113.
 In it, the Pope formally recognized the foundation of the Hospital, which became a lay-religious order under the sole protection of the Church.
 The bull gave the Order the right to elect its Grand Masters without interference from external authorities.
 The knights of the Order were bound by three vows: poverty, chastity and obedience.

 The bull formed the legal basis of the independence and sovereignty of the Order.

 The document is preserved at the National Library of Malta in Valletta, Malta.